hermeznetwork/docs/docs/developers/sdk.md

 ```

 ## Deposit Tokens from Ethereum into Hermez Network
-Creating an Hermez account and depositing tokens is done simultaneously as an L1 transaction.
+Creating a Hermez account and depositing tokens is done simultaneously as an L1 transaction.
 In this example we are going to deposit 100 `ERC20_2` tokens to the newly created Hermez account.
 The steps are:
 1. Select amount to deposit from Ethereum into Hermez using `getTokenAmountBigInt()`
 2. Select the token denomination of the deposit.